 Begun in 2020, the Diverse Careers Initiative (DCI) recognizes that our graduate students pursue a wide variety of jobs after completing their degrees.
-Although the planning for the DCI began well before COVID-19 shrank the already precarious academic job market, the initiative seems especially salient today.
-In this pilot year, we are grateful to the Dean of Humanities and our Partners of the Center for support that has helped us launch two aspects of this Initiative: a Fellowship and a mentoring platform.
+Although planning for the DCI began well before COVID-19 shrank the already precarious academic job market, the Initiative is increasingly salient today.
+We are grateful to the Dean of Humanities and our Partners of the Center for financial support that helped us launch the Initiative.

-This fellowship supports a current graduate student to design, develop, and implement programming for students considering non-faculty careers inside and outside the academy.
+Today, the DCI is stewarded in part by a Diverse Careers Associate – a current graduate student who designs, develops, and implements programming for students considering non-faculty careers inside and outside the academy.
 Working closely with our Staff Associate Director, Houston-area community organizations, and our Partners of the Center (POC), the fellow helps to realize the Center’s goal of supporting and mentoring students with a wide range of career ambitions.

 Our programming in the DCI takes place through our Feminist Labs.
-Some of these Labs will hone professional skills – like the Feminist Inclusive Remote Pedagogies Lab that, earlier this summer, led both students and faculty through workshops examining on-line teaching from multiple perspectives of access and inclusion.
+Some Labs hone professional skills – like the Feminist Inclusive Remote Pedagogies Lab that led both students and faculty through workshops examining on-line teaching from multiple perspectives of access and inclusion.

-Other Labs will connect graduate student researchers with Houston-area non-profits, in much the same way that undergraduate researchers have connected through the Seminar and Practicum in Engaged Research.
-While undergraduate students are often available only over the course of a single academic year, we envision that graduate students could engage longer-term relationships, leading to richer possibilities for collaboration and community building.
+The Graduate Summer Experience Fellowship is a competitive paid summer fellowship that pairs graduate students with Houston-area non-profits, in much the same way that undergraduate researchers have connected through the Seminar and Practicum in Engaged Research.
+While undergraduate students are often available only over the course of a single academic year, we envision that this summer experience could inspire graduate students to engage longer-term relationships, deepening the possibilities for collaboration and community building.